thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV-2/6wrh/README.md

 ## Description

 1.6 Å resolution crystal structure of Pl2pro domain of SARS CoV-2 , C111S is mutated.
-Pl2pro is responsible for the cleaving of nsp1 to nsp4 of the polyprotein and also has a role in reducing the human immune response."
+Pl2pro is responsible for the cleaving of nsp1 to nsp4 of the polyprotein and also has a role in reducing the human immune response.

 ## Basefolder